-It has both a smart phone app and a web-based version.
+It has both a smartphone app and a web-based version.
 You can create a free account with this app.
-But as with many things, you're going to get more help with a paid plan if you pay a bit extra for it.
-Premium plans cost between $3 and $12 a month, and unlock various features that can help you have a better future financially.
+But as with many things, you’ll get more help with a paid plan if you pay a bit extra for it.
+Premium plans cost between $3 and $12 a month and unlock various features that can help you have a better future financially.

-Some other services that are very helpful are things like assisting clients to file their bills, or assisting them to get their own insurance.
-This allows you to reach out to companies you get your bills from, and try to get a better rate from them.
+Some other services that are very helpful are things like assisting clients in filing their bills, or assisting them to get their own insurance.
+This allows you to reach out to companies you get your bills from and try to get a better rate from them.

 And they’re only charging you a fee if they get a lower rate, which may amount to 30%-60% of your savings each year.

-Pay attention, because all of the features that we describe in our Truebill review are features that you will have to pay for.
+Pay attention because all of the features we describe in our Truebill review are features you will have to pay for.

-Truebill allows you to track and organize all of the financial information that you need in order to maximize what you have.
-They let you manage your money from any computer remotely, and provide live, automatic money transfers to all of your accounts.
+Truebill allows you to track and organize all the financial information you need to maximize what you have.
+They let you manage your money remotely from any computer, and provide live, automatic money transfers to all your accounts.